Krunal20/Fake_news_detector/README.md

 # Fake_news_detector
-An internship assignment to classify news articles as real and fake with maximum possible accuracy
+An internship assignment to classify news articles as real and fake with maximum possible accuracy using TfidfVectorizer and PassiveAggressiveClassifier